ThumbWhere/ThumbWhere-PHP5-WebServiceLibrary/README.md

 # TW SDK for PHP

-The TW SDK for PHP enables developers to build solutions for Amazon Simple Storage Service (Amazon S3), Amazon Elastic Compute Cloud (Amazon EC2), Amazon SimpleDB, and more.
+The TW SDK for PHP enables developers to build solutions for ThumbWhere Simple Storage Service (ThumbWhere S3), ThumbWhere Elastic Compute Cloud (ThumbWhere EC2), ThumbWhere SimpleDB, and more.
 With the TW SDK for PHP, developers can get started in minutes with a single, downloadable package.

 The SDK features: